Nov 092025

 WINTER SESSIONS

-My in-depth courses are designed to teach the skills every artist needs to produce inspiring, professional figurative work.
-These courses have been taught to artists and studios around the world, including Pixar, Industrial Light & Magic, Disney Feature Animation, Sony Imageworks, Sony Playstation, Warner Bros, Ubisoft, Blizzard, Valve, EA and many others.
+Registration is now available for full-enrollment sessions for the Winter term starting on January 25.
+These in-depth courses are designed to teach the skills every artist needs to produce inspiring, professional figurative work.
+They have been taught to artists and studios around the world, including Pixar, Industrial Light & Magic, Epic Games, Disney Feature Animation, Sony Imageworks, Ubisoft, Blizzard, EA and many others.

-If you are looking for an intensive course to level up your figurative art skills, consider one of these:
+If you are looking for an intensive course to develop your figurative art skills, consider one of these:

 COURSES